Kristinsalu/Algorithms/iti0204-2025-main/iti0204-2025-main/README.md

 # ITI0204-2025

-- TalTechi Algoritmide ja andmestruktuuride kursuse raames tehtud kodutööd.
+- Homework done as part of the TalTech Algorithms and Data Structures course.
-- Kasutatud programmeerimiskeeleks on Java.
+- The programming language used is Java.